jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 seems to me upon a manual inspection that `|Aut(qt23)| = 8`.
 Conauto on the other hand is saying it's 2...
 It also is talking about orbtis and other stuff too though so I need to look into it more.

+--- two days later ---

+Well I figured out the issue with conauto -- it assumes that the input graphs are directed.
+When I added extra edges to the input, everything started working beautifully.
+For QT23 it computes 8 automorphisms, which is exactly what we expected.
+Excellent.